snarkdotart/snarkcontract/README.md

 # **Snark Contract**
-Contain a Ethereum smart contract for Snark application
+Contain a Ethereum smart contract for Snark application.